4 Major Problems You Didn't Know About The Carfax Buyback Guarantee

 It’s not uncommon for a used car to sit on a lot for more than 30 days, and as a former dealer myself it just would never cross my mind to run a fresh report on a vehicle that has just been sitting on the lot.
 It is also not uncommon for a car deal to be struck but not actually documented as a sale until a week or two later for a wide variety of reasons.
 Again, this is not something where I think, “Gotta run another Carfax report”.
 That being said, it’s still always good to ask the dealer to run a fresh report, and that was my advise before researching for this topic.

-Another reason you want to run a fresh report is because there are some dealers/sellers out there who will go to the auction and run a Carfax before the auction house has the opportunity to report- “Sold at auction”.
+Another reason you want to run a fresh report is that there are some dealers/sellers out there who will go to the auction and run a Carfax before the auction house has the opportunity to report- “Sold at auction”.

 Why do they do this?